NateRickard/Plugin.AudioRecorder/README.md

 ## Usage

-In a controller/activity/page, initialize a new `AudioRecorderService`:
+In a controller/activity/page, initialize a new `AudioRecorderService` and listen for the `AudioInputReceived` event:

 ```C#
 AudioRecorderService recorder = new AudioRecorderService ();recorder.AudioInputReceived += Recorder_AudioInputReceived;